anh/pecancelery/README.rst

   def concat(pre, post):
       return '%s%s' % (pre, post)

-By default, pecancelery will auto-discover your defined queues and bind workers to them.
+By default, pecancelery will auto-discover your defined queues and bind workers to all of them.
-If you'd like to override this behavior, just specify CELERYD_QUEUES in your pecan config file(s):
+If you'd like to override this behavior, just specify ``CELERYD_QUEUES`` in your pecan config file(s):

 ::